 Here are 6 telltale signs that you need to be aware of:

-They ask for advance fee.
-If the lender requires you to pay money in order to facilitate the processing of your loan, stop dealing with them.
+- They ask for advance fee.
+If the monthly loan money lender requires you to pay money in order to facilitate the processing of your loan, stop dealing with them.
 They only want to earn from you and be gone for good.
 The best licensed moneylending companies typically charge application or processing fee but it is deducted from your approved fund.

 Save yourself from being scammed during your vulnerable moments of emergency needs.
 Always check these 6 signs to find out if the personal loan lending company is trustworthy and legitimate to transact business in the country.